Dentordev/TorSession/README.rst

 You will need to have tor installed for this to work and your path will need to be setup

-Now I am a bit of a Noob with github but I'll get to your get to guy's level eventually
+Now I am a bit of a Noob with github but I'll get to your get to your guy's level eventually

 .. code-block:: python